danielfalbo/danielfalbo/README.md

 #### 💬 Ask me about anything

-Even though I may be more interested to talk about
+Even though I prefer to talk about

 - state-of-the-art technology
 - poetry